kmck/react-svg-patterns/README.md

 ## Usage

-Import `createManagedSvgPatternLibrary` and use it to create a `ManagedSvgPatternLibrary` component and its accompanying `registerSvgPattern` function.
+Import `createManagedSvgPatternLibrary` and use it to create a `ManagedSvgPatternLibrary` component and its accompanying `registerSvgPattern` function and `useSvgPattern` hook.

 ```jsx
 import { createManagedSvgPatternLibrary } from 'react-svg-patterns';